CoAP: Echo, Request-Tag, and Token Processing

 compromised.

-numbered events, and are the legitimate case for Echo values shorter
+only legitimate case for Echo option values shorter than four bytes,

-than four bytes, which are not necessarily secret.
-They MUST NOT be
+which are not necessarily secret.
+They MUST NOT be used unless the

-used unless the request Echo values are integrity protected as per
+Echo option values in the request are integrity protected, as per

 Section 2.3.